HOME - SOIL - PESTS - WATERING - VEGGIES

 Because W.A. soils are basically just sand they lack nutrients, compost and they also tend to repel water.
 To overcome this water repelling it is important to use a soil wetting agent like Wetta Soil or Easy wet.
 This comes in a container that can also be used as a spray on applicator.
 All you have to do is attach the garden hose and spray it over the area you have prepared for your veggie bed.
+You need to do this about once a year, usually in spring.

-When I started my current garden I had only been in the house a few weeks so I did not have the time to add much organic material to the soil.
+When I started my first garden I had only been in the house a few weeks so I did not have the time to add much organic material to the soil.
 To kick things off I bought some cheap potting mix, used a spade to turn over the soil and added some granulated NPK fertilizer.
-I also dug a series of pits in areas not initially planted with vegetables and filled each pit with kitchen scraps before leveling the surface.
+I also dug a series of pits in areas not initially planted with vegetables and filled each pit with kitchen scraps before levelling the surface.

 The garden beds shown on this page were nothing more than beach sand when I started.